Sicilian nationalism: The Voluntary Army for the Independence of Sicily (1943–1951)

-Political support
+Political and autonomist support

-After Lombardo's autonomist government, going from 2008-2012, the largest predominantly Meridionalist and Sicilianist coalition in the 2012 regional election, led by the center-right Gianfranco Micciché gathered 19.98% of the votes, becoming no longer the governing coalition.
-From then on, they served in the opposition in the Sicilian Parliament.
+After Lombardo's autonomist government, going from 2008 to 2012, the largest predominantly Meridionalist and Sicilianist coalition in the 2012 regional election, led by the center-right Gianfranco Micciché gathered 19.98% of the votes, becoming no longer the governing coalition.
+From then on, they served in the opposition in the Sicilian Regional Assembly.
+Election fraud are quite common; there are strict connections between various sicilian politicians of the Italian national parties and mafia.
+There are strict connections also between mafia and masonry.

 The Sicilian nationalist candidate from the party "Free Sicilians", Roberto La Rosa, taking part in the 2017 regional elections, got 0.70% of the vote.